ZBemo/pirate_sim/planning/camera.md

 ## Architecting the camera system
 **Everything below is an extremely abstract and unrefined idea for the camera architecture**

-This might require integrating brevy ECS in order to make it feasible.
+This might require integrating bevy/ECS in order to make it feasible.

 First, we need to instill the renderer with some idea of "phsyical space", so that it understands what the camera should and should not render at any given moment.